Last Updated: August 12, 2024

 College Career

 Bird received a basketball scholarship from Indiana University in 1974, but he had difficulty adjusting and dropped out after less than a month on campus.
-He returned to French Lick, where he attended Northwood Institute (now Northwood University), before enrolling at Indiana State University in 1975.
+He returned to French Lick, where he attended Northwood Institute (now Northwood University) before enrolling at Indiana State University in 1975.
 He enjoyed a successful college basketball career with the Indiana State Sycamores, leading the team to the NCAA tournament for the first time in school history in 1979.
-The Sycamores played the 1979 championship game against Michigan State, and that game had the highest ever television rating for a college basketball game at the time, although they lost.
+The Sycamores played the 1979 championship game against Michigan State, and that game had the highest-ever television rating for a college basketball game at the time, although they lost.
 Bird graduated from college in 1979 with a Bachelor of Science in physical education.
 During his college career, he averaged 30.3 points, 13.3 rebounds, and 4.6 assists per game.
 He also won numerous awards and honors, including the Naismith College Player of the Year Award.

 Professional Basketball Career

-He continued to play for the Celtics until his retirement from playing professional basketball in 1992.
+He continued to play for the Celtics until he retired from playing professional basketball in 1992.
 Highlights from his career include becoming the third player in NBA history to win three consecutive MVP Awards, being selected to 12 NBA All-Star teams, winning three NBA championships (1981, 1984, 1986), and being the first player in NBA history to shoot 50% or better on field goals, 40% on three-pointers, and 90% on free-throws in a single NBA season.
 In the later years of his playing career, Bird was often plagued by recurring back issues.

 Getty